Have you been preparing for the NEET MDS 2024?

 What actually matters on the exam day is not how many questions you attempted and got wrong but how many you got right.
 So let’s give you some tips on how to solve your exam paper strategically:

 First round – solve the questions you are 100 % sure of the answer.

 In most cases, if you have prepared sincerely for the whole year this set will account for 50-60% of your paper.
 Please make sure you are good to go with this set of questions and absolutely sure of getting positive marks on these questions.
 This should also not take you much time to solve so the time saved up here can be utilized in the end.

 Second round – In this round, you must go for the questions that you have a 50-50 chance with the answers.
 Here, you can eliminate two options and pick the best choice from the two options left.
 Do not waste too much time in this section.

 Third round – This stage is the tricky stage that needs the most time and most of your theory-clinical relativity.
 This round should include questions you are not aware of “bouncer” like questions.
-These may be out of the box questions that you might just answer with some relativity or just answer them by fluke.
+These may be out-of-the-box questions that you might just answer with some relativity or just answer them by fluke.

-Beware of these types of questions – as most students end up with negative marking by taking too many chances.
+Beware of these types of questions – as most students end up with negative markings by taking too many chances.
 However, go with your gut feeling on some of the questions as there is a 25 % chance they may be right.